Dragonmystic707/exalted-reincarnated/docs/Solars.md

 ### Zenith

-Spending a Strife Point, the Zenith's flaring anima becomes a weapon against all those that shirk from the Sun's Gaze for the entire Scene..
+Spending a Strife Point, the Zenith’s flaring anima becomes a weapon against all those that shirk from the Sun’s Gaze for the entire Scene..
 All Creatures of Darkness who end their action within Close Range of the Zenith immediately take 5 Damage.
 Any creature or being who dies in the bathing light of the Zenith cannot be raised as a zombie or hungry